-A report of the Total Estimated Estimated Actual Percentages of Table.
-Actual Expenditures for last of Improved Services for last year's actions may be found year's actions may be found d in the Annual Update Tal ble.
-A report of the ons Annual Update
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2022-23]
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2023-24]

-Projected LCFF Supplemental and/or Concentration Grants Projected Additional LCFF Concentration Grant (15 percent) 1,956,825
+Projected LCFF Supplemental and/or Concentration Grants Projected Additional LCFF Concentration Grant (15 percent) 2,651,564